TuftsRT/copy-to-branch/README.md

 # Branch Manager

 GitHub action to automatically copy content between repository branches.
 This action can be used to extract desired files from a branch, rename the files if needed, perform string replacements within the selected files, and finally push the selected and potentially modified files to a different branch.
-Intended for workflows that require synchronization of content between branches and allows for the modification of references and replacement of placeholders within files.
+Intended for workflows that require synchronization of content between branches and allows for the modification of select content within files.

 This is a _composite_ action and must be run on a Linux-based runner like `ubuntu-latest` or similar.